Graduate Student Resources

 Conference Travel Funds

-Our department offers travel stipends for graduate students whose papers or panels have been accepted for presentation at academic conferences.
+Our department offers modest travel support for graduate students whose papers or panels have been accepted for presentation at academic conferences.
 Our department can reimburse approved travel expenses such as airfare, food and lodging, and associated travel costs.
 To learn more about travel support, please email the Graduate Program Coordinator.

 Student Loans & Other Aid